 Living up to its name, Fairy Lake is in a remote and unspoiled landscape near the town of Port Renfrew.
 Sticking up out of the lake’s stillness is a submerged log.
 Clinging to that log for dear life is a tiny Douglas fir tree.
 The log itself is a Douglas fir.
 As the stunted tree’s only source of support and nutrients, it feels like the dead tree made a sort of noble sacrifice to the the tiny tree growing on it.
 Tourists, boaters and hikers come seeking it as a unique window into nature and rebirth.

-The “bonsai” tree has attracted more than a few photographers to capture its struggle of endurance, including a winner of the National History Museum of London’s Wildlife Photographer of the Year award.
+The “bonsai” tree has attracted more than a few photographers to capture its struggle of endurance, including a winner of the Natural History Museum of London’s Wildlife Photographer of the Year award.
 Award or no award, each photograph of the little guy clinging to his dead log has demonstrated its own symbolic twist on survival.
 You needn’t even hike through the wilds to find it.
 You can find bonsai serenity from the road.